truefoundry/llmperf/README.md

 ...
 ```

-Where the lines are randomly sampled from a collection of lines from Shakespeare sonnets.
+In this prompt, the lines are randomly selected from a collection of lines taken from Shakespeare's sonnets.

-You can count tokens using any tokenizer from huggingface, by providing tokenizer id in the params of the run.
-Default tokenizer used is [`hf-internal-testing/llama-tokenizer`](https://huggingface.co/hf-internal-testing/llama-tokenizer).
+You have the option to count tokens using any tokenizer available from Hugging Face.
+You can specify the tokenizer by providing its ID in the parameters of the run.By default tokenizer used is [`hf-internal-testing/llama-tokenizer`](https://huggingface.co/hf-internal-testing/llama-tokenizer).

-To run the most basic load test you can the [`token_benchmark_ray`](./token_benchmark_ray.py) script.
+To conduct a basic load test, you can use the [`token_benchmark_ray`](./token_benchmark_ray.py) script.

 ### Caveats and Disclaimers